-This case report was about disseminating how atypical clinical symptoms of myelitis are in patients with HZ reactivation, in addition to the complications that these reactivations can have on a patient's lifestyle as a result of not improving after treatment,
+This case report was about disseminating how atypical clinical symptoms of myelitis are in patients with HZ reactivation, in addition to the complications that these reactivations can have on a patient's lifestyle as a result of not improving after treatment.

-Post HZ myelitis and meningitis are rare, but very well described CNS complications.
+Post HZ myelitis and meningitis are rare but very well described CNS complications.
 The infection of the meninges has a clinical presentation easy to recognize and is more common than myelitis in the immunocompetent population.

-The HZ myelitis, besides being rarer than meningitis, tends to be harder to suspect due to the clinical presentation, which tends to be atypical in patients with decreased immune function.
-HZ myelitis usually manifests as an acute onset of sensory loss, focal weakness, and sphincter dysfunction (bladder dysfunction being more common than bowel) below the affected level.
+Besides being rarer than meningitis, the HZ myelitis tends to be harder to suspect due to the clinical presentation, which tends to be atypical in patients with decreased immune function.
+HZ myelitis usually manifests as an acute onset of sensory loss, focal weakness, and